fastruby/RFCs/2021-10-13-github-templates.md

 ## Proposal:

 Come up with a consistent set of Github templates.
-The templates should include prompts only the ESSENTIAL information we require.
+The templates should include prompts for only the ESSENTIAL information we require.
 We want to make sure that we don't ask for more information than we require - as this will discourages contributions.